All Episodes

 Okay.

-We believe in our first amendment.
+We believe in our First Amendment.

-We believe in our second amendment.
+We believe in our Second Amendment.

 These are not complicated things.

-If Republicans stick to the basics and they've signed their name to a piece of paper and they promise that they're going to fight for those issues, they can win elections and keep winning elections.
+If Republicans stick to the basics and they've signed their name to a piece of paper and they promise that they're going to fight for those issues, they can win elections and keep winning elections because they'll be rewarded for doing so.

-Over fake news CNN, top Democratic leaders in Washington across the country fear Donald Trump might be running for president again by the time that the Attorney General Merrick Garland decides whether to prosecute him for the January 6th insurrection.
+Top Democratic leaders in Washington across the country fear Donald Trump might be running for president again by the time that the Attorney General Merrick Garland decides whether to prosecute him for the January 6th insurrection.

-Well, this is the whole point of what I've been saying to you is on January 4th, I've got four people in the room confirming the specific conversation.
+Well, this is the whole point of what I've been saying to you: on January 4th, I've got four people in the room confirming the specific conversation, four out of five, saying that Donald Trump has required by law authorized up to 20,000 National Guard troops to be available for Nancy Pelosi and Muriel Bowser.

 At that point, the jurisdiction, once it's approved, you can now call them up at any point.

-Nancy Pelosi's not called before the committee.
+Nancy Pelosi is not called before the committee.

 That's why I say they have a predetermined outcome.